 In response to the need within the UHM field for advanced education beyond an Introductory Course in Hyperbaric Medicine, the UHMS PATH program was created.
-Because of the definitive closure in 2010 of the "practice pathway" qualification option for board certification eligibility, the UHMS was compelled to create an alternative educational program that would ensure graduates completed a formal education process that both significantly increased their didactic knowledge and, through a series of mentored case reviews, included an objective evaluation of graduate practice competence.
+Because of the definitive closure in 2010 of the "practice pathway" qualification option for board certification eligibility, the UHMS was compelled to create an alternative educational program that would ensure graduates completed a formal education process approved by the UHMS education committee to meet requirements for Certificate of Added Qualification (CAQ).